Walking Tour 1: The French Quarter

 Decatur Street will take you to Jackson Square.
 Turn right onto St. Ann Street; the twin four-story, redbrick buildings here and on the St. Peter Street side of the square are:

 These highly coveted buildings sport some of the most impressive cast-iron balcony railings in the French Quarter.
 They also represent early French Quarter urban revitalization—and early girl power.
 In the mid-1800s, Baroness Micaela Almonester de Pontalba inherited rows of buildings along both sides of the Place d’Armes from her father, the wealthy Spanish nobleman-turned-magnate Don Almonester (who rebuilt St. Louis Cathedral, among other developments).
-In an effort to counteract the emerging American sector across Canal Street, she razed the structures and built high-end apartments in the traditional Creole-European style, with commercial space at street level, housing above, and courtyards in the rear.
+In an effort to counteract the emerging American sector across Canal Street, Baroness Pontalba had the structures razed, and under her supervision the Pontalba Buildings were begun in 1849 (you can see her mark today in the entwined initials "A.P." in the ironwork.)
+These high-end apartments were built in the traditional Creole-European style, with commercial space at street level, housing above, and courtyards in the rear.